tarolangner/ukb_mimir/README.md

 2) *How to get image data?*

 The image data of UK Biobank can only be shared with authorized research applications.
-You can apply for access [https://www.ukbiobank.ac.uk/enable-your-research/apply-for-access](here).
+You can apply for access [here](https://www.ukbiobank.ac.uk/enable-your-research/apply-for-access).
 Within UK Biobank, these images are listed under field *20201 - 	Dixon technique for internal fat - DICOM*.

 3) *Will this work for any medical image data?*

 The approach has only been validated for neck-to-knee body MRI of about 40,000 UK Biobank subjects (44-82 years old, 95% self-reported white British ethnicity).
 Data of a different imaging modality, device type, or demographic will likely result in deteriorated performance.
-However, if the imaging protocol was accurately replicated outside the scope of UK Biobank for a similar demographic, the inference engine should be expected to work.
+However, if the imaging protocol was accurately replicated outside the scope of UK Biobank for a similar demographic, similar performance might be possible.

 4) *How does it work?*

-In a nut shell, the inference engine compresses the volumetric MRI to a 2d format and applies ten ResNet50 instances to it, which predict both the mean and variance of each given measurement for any given subject.
-Their predictions are aggregated to obtain an output value and an estimate of predictive uncertainty, which yields the confidence interval.
+In a nut shell, the inference engine compresses the volumetric MRI to a 2d format and applies ResNet50 instances to it, which predict both the mean and variance of each given measurement for any given subject.
+They predict the target values and an estimate of predictive uncertainty, which yields a confidence interval.
 Find user instructions below.

 5) *How was it created and validated?*